HadisParsa/CSS-Snippet-Cheatsheet/README.md

 * Responsive view application on a mobile device as well as a desktop.

 ## Link
-You can experience the deployed project here: [CSS Snippet Cheatsheet URL ]().
+You can experience the deployed project here: [CSS Snippet Cheatsheet URL](https://hadisparsa.github.io/CSS-Snippet-Cheatsheet/).

 ## The following demo shows the web application's appearance and functionality: